Sperodvd/Data-Science-Projects/README.md

 # Data Science Projects

-This Repository contains all of Data science project covered from Springboard Inc's Data Science Specialization
+This Repository contains all of Data science project performed as part of Springboard Inc's Data Science Curriculum

 ## Getting Started